Arabian horse: Gray and white

 Although many Arabians appear to have a "white" hair coat, they are not genetically "white".
 This color is usually created by the natural action of the gray gene, and virtually all white-looking Arabians are actually grays.
 A specialized colorization seen in some older gray Arabians is the so-called "bloody-shoulder", which is a particular type of "flea-bitten" gray with localized aggregations of pigment on the shoulder.

-There are a very few Arabians registered as "white" having a white coat, pink skin and dark eyes from birth.
-These animals are believed to manifest a new form of dominant white, a result of a nonsense mutation in DNA tracing to a single stallion foaled in 1996.
-This horse was originally thought to be a sabino, but actually was found to have a new form of dominant white mutation, now labeled W3.
-It is possible that white mutations have occurred in Arabians in the past or that mutations other than W3 exist but have not been verified by genetic testing.
+There are a very few Arabians registered as "white" defined as having a white coat, pink skin and dark eyes from birth.
+These animals are believed to manifest a form of dominant white, W3, a result of a nonsense mutation in DNA tracing to a single stallion foaled in 1996.
+It is possible that white mutations have occurred in Arabians in the past and it is likely that mutations other than W3 exist but have not been verified by genetic testing.

 Sabino

 One spotting pattern, sabino, does exist in purebred Arabians.
 Sabino coloring is characterized by white markings such as "high white" above the knees and hocks, irregular spotting on the legs, belly and face, white markings that extend beyond the eyes or under the chin and jaw, and sometimes lacy or roaned edges.

-The genetic mechanism that produces sabino patterning in Arabians is undetermined, and more than one gene may be involved.
-Studies at the University of California, Davis indicate that Arabians do not appear to carry the autosomal dominant gene "SB1" or sabino 1, that often produces bold spotting and some completely white horses in other breeds.
+The genetic mechanism that produces sabino patterning in Arabians is now thought to be a form of dominant white, and more than one gene may be involved.
+However, studies at the University of California, Davis indicate that Arabians do not appear to carry the autosomal dominant gene "SB1" or sabino 1, that often produces bold spotting and some completely white horses in other breeds.
 The inheritance patterns observed in sabino-like Arabians also do not follow the same mode of inheritance as sabino 1.

-Rabicano or roan?
+Rabicano or roan

 There are very few Arabians registered as roan, and according to researcher D. Phillip Sponenberg, roaning in purebred Arabians is actually the action of rabicano genetics.
 Unlike a genetic roan, rabicano is a partial roan-like pattern; the horse does not have intermingled white and solid hairs over the entire body, only on the midsection and flanks, the head and legs are solid-colored.
 Some people also confuse a young gray horse with a roan because of the intermixed hair colors common to both.
 However, a roan does not consistently lighten with age, while a gray does.